-MA student, Rubab Ammad (Biology) presented a thesis with the title, ‘A Field Study on Treating Wastewater Using Bioretention and Permeable Pavement Systems.’
-This study investigated the performance of two water sensitive urban design systems, the Permeable Pavement and the Bioretention System, in improving the quality of wastewater from fish tanks.
-Conventionally, these systems are used for storm water treatments, but as UAE is situated in an arid climatic zone and experiences minimal rainfall, the two systems in the study were used to gauge their respective performance.
-Wastewater from fish tanks came from the Aquaculture Research Center.
-The outcomes of the study have demarcated the performance capabilities of both systems in treating wastewater and have also provided an insight into system mechanics which can be addressed to enhance both systems.
+The MA student, Rubab Ammad, Biology Department, presented a thesis entitled ‘A Field Study on Treating Wastewater Using Bioretention and Permeable Pavement Systems’.
+The study investigated the performance of two water sensitive urban design systems, the Permeable Pavement and the Bioretention System, in improving the wastewater quality from fish tanks.
+Conventionally, these systems are used for storm water treatment, but as UAE is situated in an arid climatic zone and experiences minimal rainfall, the two systems in undertaken study have been used in treatment of wastewater to gage their performance abilities.
+Wastewater from fish tanks was supplied to these units from the existing fish tank in the Aquaculture Research Center, located in close proximity to these units.
+The outcomes of the study have delineated the performance capabilities of both systems in treating the wastewater from the fish tanks and have also provided an insight into the systems’ mechanics which could be addressed to enhance these capabilities of both systems.

 لايوجد محتوى عربي لهذه الصفحة

 يوجد مشكلة في الصفحة التي تحاول الوصول إليها